 Belize/Guatemala Territorial Agreement

-Today, Belize is a peacful Caribbean nation with a multi-cultural society.
-Though parts of Belize are affacted by poverty and unemployment, I am optimistic that Belize will continue to progress towards a better quality of life for its citizens.
+Today, Belize is a peaceful Caribbean nation with a multi-cultural society.
+Though parts of Belize are affected by poverty and unemployment, I am optimistic that Belize will continue to progress towards a better quality of life for its citizens.